-MISD Return to In-Person Learning 2022-2023
+MISD Return to In-Person Learning 2023-2024

 Districts receiving ESSER funding must provide a plan for returning to in-person learning.
-MISD is fortunate to have been able to continue in-person learning from the 2021-2022 school year.
+MISD is fortunate to have been able to continue in-person learning since the 2021-2022 school year.
 Student health has been a priority while we have also focused on maintaining high academic standards.

 Attendance